yonahforst/jbuilder_cache_multi/README.md

 ## Usage

-Caches a collection of objects using fetch_multi, if supported (otherwise iterates over the collection using fetch) Requires a block for each item in the array.
+Renders the given block for each item in the collection.
 Accepts optional 'key' attribute in options (e.g. key: 'v1').

-Note: At the moment, does not accept the partial name as an argument #todo
+Note: At the moment, does not accept the partial name as an argument (#todo)

 Examples: